nstruver/CS315-Project-1/README.md

 We found that no database contains both pitch metric data and injury data.
 Thus, we used Baseball Savant for the pitch metrics data and Sportsradar for the injury data.

+Potential Problem with the random forest training - If each individual decision tree in the ensemble is trained on permutations of the entire dataset, then any row that we could use to test the model has a high chance of being in a decision trees training set.
+Therefore, do we need to train-test split the data at the very start of creating the decision trees so that we have truly unseen data to test on, or is this not an issue?
+(I have a feeling this IS an issue)

+Solution: simply train-test split the data, then use only the training data in the entire process of creating the bootstrapped datasets, and therefore training the decision trees.
+Only introduce the testing data after creating the random forest to test.

-Data handling problem: The pitch dataset includes pitch metrics from 2017 - current, while the injury data is only current injuries.
+Data handling problem - The pitch dataset includes pitch metrics from 2017 - current, while the injury data is only current injuries.

 Potential solutions:
 1) Finding a source of injury data from 2017 - current would give us more data to work with, and thus would be nice.